 iPad launch: Most successful in Apple history

-Jobs’ January 27, 2010, unveiling of the iPad was unlike any other he did.
+Jobs’ unveiling of the iPad on this day in 2010 was unlike any other he did.
 “It’s so much more intimate than a laptop,” he said, showing off the device while reclining in a chair, highlighting the casual relationship users would have with the tablet.

 In terms of specs, the original iPad measured 0.5 inches thick and weighed 1.5 pounds.
 It boasted a 9.7-inch multitouch display and a 1GHz Apple A4 chip.
 You could get it with storage options ranging from 16GB to 64GB of flash memory.
 It didn’t come with a camera.
 Apple started taking preorders on March 12, and the device went on sale on April 3.
 A 3G version followed on April 30.